Maintaining consistency with consequences is something many parents have difficulty maintaining. Perhaps these scenarios sound familiar:

 Being unwilling to remain committed to limits you set is a sign of weakness, and likely your kids already know this is true for you (if that happens in your home.)
 Likewise, making idle threats allows your children to see through your words.
 Their behavior worsens, they argue and negotiate, and you end up with a household where limits are constantly shifting and changing.

 This is exhausting and frustrating, and this approach makes parenting feel like a constant battle over limits.
-The Shifting and changing limits are harmful for children.
+Shifting and changing limits are harmful to children.
 Children thrive when limits are clear and consequences for exceeding the limits are consistently enforced.

 The Power Of The Wall As A Lesson In Reality

 Imagine that you’re visiting your child at school.
 Envision yourself standing in the hallway as hordes of children walk by.
 Let’s pretend the kids are all ages, from kindergarten all the way up to high school, who vary inabilities.
 Some are brilliant, some are average, and some are below average.
 Some may have disabilities.
 Some may be clumsy.
 Some are gifted athletes.
 Some will go to work in the family business.
 Some will go to a community college, and some will go to an Ivy League school.
 But all of these children have one thing in common: you will not see any of them bumping into the wall.